Center for the Professional Education of Teachers

 Foundations of timing

 In my time as an educator, I have leaned on many of my waitressing experiences.
-Like waitressing, teaching is an art, and so much success depends on successful pacing!
+Like waitressing, teaching is an art, and so much depends on successful pacing!
 How you pace your lessons, the order and flow of your instruction, how much time you dedicate to each task, and how you transition to each segment of a lesson are challenging yet crucial pieces of being a teacher.
 These actions have such important implications for student learning.

 How can you tighten up your lessons?